 Discover how Swiss health insurance covers fertility treatments such as IVF, ICSI and social freezing and explore financing options for uncovered costs.

 Which health insurance company contributes to fertility treatments?
 Couples in Switzerland who wish to have children often face the high costs of fertility treatments.
-This article provides an overview of how basic health insurance covers these treatments in Switzerland.
+This article provides an overview of how basic health insurance covers these treatments in Switzerland, including which expenses you may need to pay out-of-pocket.
 You'll also learn how supplementary insurance can offer financial support on your journey.

 How much IVF, ICSI, and IUI cost in Switzerland